So you’re an RMT looking for a place to work.

 Things to pay attention to in finding a fit for you:

 What kind of pay structure do you prefer?

-What is your maximum client load in a day?
+What is your maximum patient load in a day?

-If you are busy you spend lots of your time in a room with a client, do you want a team that you feel connected to or does it matter?
+If you are busy you spend lots of your time in a room with a patient, do you want a team that you feel connected to or does it matter?